icub-tech-iit/documentation/mkdocs/tendons_icub/docs/shoulder_elbow.md

 > Now you can tense both screws for tension cable 1 and 2

 !!!
 TIP
-    Do cycles of 5 turns for each screws in order to find an equal tensionning
+    Do cycles of 5 turns for each screws in order to find an equal tensioning

 ### 4.2	Right Shoulder Elevation Cable 3 and 4

 <center><img src ='../img/shoulder/ICUB_SHOULDER_RIGHT_Cable_3.png' width = 85%></center>
 > As per cable N1, just route cable N3 following the diagram above and prevent the crimp from escaping by adding the right cover crimp (IITCODE : 1896)\ [<i class="fa fa-flag fa-1x"></i> **ITA**](italiano.md#position006)